Antioxidants are just that: they fight (anti) oxidation.

 There are antioxidant vitamins (A, C & E) and other antioxidants like carotenoids and polyphenols.
 They’re highest in colorful fruits and vegetables, nuts and seeds, some meats, tea, coffee, and cocoa.

 You can’t replace a diet full of nutrient-dense antioxidant-rich whole foods with supplements.
 So stick with the foods as much as you can and move towards a NUTRIENT dense diet!!
+Supplements do have there place at times though … but the overall message is … eat a wide range of colorful whole foods!

 Recipe (Antioxidant-rich): Blueberry Smoothie

-1 BIG handful baby
+1 BIG handful baby spinach leaves

 1 cup blueberries, fresh or frozen